 - Slide film 6-8 stops

-35mm film that is sold in canisters is used by the Canon Rebel XS.
-The film can also be described as 135 film, and it's the most widely used type of film.
+35mm film that is in metal canisters is used by the Canon EOS Rebel XS.
+In addition, it is the most popular film format and sometimes described as 135 film.

-Swapping the film stock you are working with will change the look of your photographs.
-This is one of the marvelous things about shooting film.
+Switching the film stock you are using will change the look of your pictures.
+This is one of the best things about using film.

-Nearly all new 35mm film for sale currently has DX encoding on the canister.
-This lets electronically controlled cameras to auto-detect and set the ISO when the film is loaded into the camera.
+Just about all commercially available 35mm film on the market currently has a DX code.
+This enables cameras to detect and set the ISO of the film canister loaded into the camera.

-You will find limited possible choices for where to develop 35mm film.
-For a more complete explanation of the possible choices, check out my guide on Where to Get Film Developed.
+You will find a handful of choices for where to get 35mm film processed.
+For a more thorough explanation of the possibilities see my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies have ceased processing film locally.
-They ship the film off-site to be processed by a separate company.
-Consequently, you won't receive your negatives back.
+WARNING: Pharmacies and big box stores have stopped developing film locally.
+They mail film off to be developed by a 3rd party.
+As a consequence, you will not be given your developed negatives back.